 To make it more readable, this post is going to be of Q&A type.
-I am going to answer some of the most popular questions, as well as the ones that I think would be of interest to you.
+I am going to answer some the most popular questions, as well as the ones that I think would be of interest to you.
 If there is something else you want to ask me, please write it in the comment section below.
 This way when I reply, other people can see that information and benefit from it as well.

 1. Is Marketplace SuperHeroes still, in my opinion, a great course?